Amalgam vs. Tooth Colored Fillings

 For those who are getting a filling, all you have to do is ask for a porcelain filling, ceramic filling, or tooth-colored filling.
 The dentist will know what you mean and will probably ask if you know you’ll have to pay whatever is left over after the insurance company reviews the service.

 If you already have amalgam fillings, you can have them replaced.
 Not all dentists replace amalgam fillings.
 It is a process that requires safety measures to be addressed.
 Since removing the amalgam fillings can lead to mercury dust and gas floating in the area, it’s important the dentist have experience performing this type of procedure.
 This includes being able to remove the metal fillings with minimal debris, wears specialty gloves, and ensure there’s enough ventilation and air filtration.
+A special safe mercury removal protocol is specified by the IAOMT.org that we follow.

 Once the amalgam fillings are removed, the dentist can put in tooth-colored ones.
 It’s done in just the same way as they would be put in if you decided to get a tooth-colored one in the first place.